 “I, the fiery life of divine essence, am aflame beyond the beauty of the meadows, I gleam in the waters, and I burn in the sun, moon and stars … I awaken everything to life.” — Hildegard von Bingen

 1. When we sit quietly, motionless, patiently in nature, we’ve got a better chance of seeing wild animals in their natural habitat.
 I think the same is true of ourselves.
 When someone sits with us patiently, consistently, listening, we’re encouraged to be our true and vulnerable selves.
 We may have got used to hiding our wild self away.
 Maybe we’ve forgotten it even exists.
-But with time, and with the right presence, it can gently be coaxed out.
+But with time, and with the right presence, it can be coaxed gently out.
 We may not know what form it will take — maybe it’s drastically different from the form that we’ve got so used to inhabiting.
 Maybe others won’t recognise it.
-I wonder if Bob Dylan recognised that he needed shelter and safety to coax out his true self.

 2. Related to that, in the U2 song Iris (Hold me Close) one of the lyrics says “Free yourself to be yourself”.
-To free ourselves (without the default use of drink, drugs, sex) we might do well to step out into nature.
+To free ourselves, we might do well to step out into nature.
 To go into the ‘wilderness’ (like Jesus did for 40 days and nights in the Judean desert), to see ourselves reflected back at us (nature has a wonderful way of mirroring) and to come out the other side.
 To feel free to meet and inhabit the wild animal that resides inside us.

 3. What could going into and then out of wilderness mean for community life?
 For our planet?
-If more of us were exploring beyond walls and labels, and choosing to find and live out our true wild selves (and wild is different to selfish and reckless), perhaps we’d be closer to a natural order — to a sustainable ecosystem, in which each individual element plays it’s unique part in a harmonious, interconnected whole.
+If more of us were exploring beyond walls and labels, and choosing to find and live out our true wild selves, perhaps we’d be closer to a natural order — to a sustainable ecosystem, in which each individual element plays it’s unique part in a harmonious, interconnected whole.